 To cut oyster mushrooms:

-Mushrooms are often used to make vegan Bourguignon, a dish originating in Burgundy that is traditionally made by simmering chunks of beef in a rich red wine gravy.
+Cremini and white button mushrooms are often used to make vegan Bourguignon, a dish originating in Burgundy that is traditionally made by simmering chunks of beef in a rich red wine gravy.
+This dish mimics the creaminess and umami quality of Bourguignon using cashews and miso.

 🍔 Beans, Lentils & Chickpeas